 - All curriculum changes at the University are effective on August 15 each year.

 - The proposal is initiated or prepared at the department or college level as appropriate.
 A department is defined for this purpose as an academic discipline.
 Authorization to develop new programs is the responsibility of the Academic Planning Council.
 The University of Southern Indiana Board of Trustees reviews and approves such programs in light of the Higher Education Services Plan.
 New program request petitions are then submitted to the appropriate state agencies.
-If the new program is not related to a present department or college, the program may be initiated and prepared through the Office of the Provost.
+If the new program is not related to a present department or college, the program may be initiated and prepared through the Provost office.
 It shall be prepared by the college requesting the change.

 - The original of the petition must be submitted to the director of Graduate Studies for review by the University Graduate Council.